03927/IoCreateDriver/README.md

 # IoCreateDriver

-I am just sharing an implementation of IoCreateDriver (which can be found in ntoskrnl.exe) it doesn't log the driver within `PsLoadedModuleList` and it bypasses `EtwTiLogDriverObjectLoad`
+I am just sharing an implementation of IoCreateDriver (which can be found in ntoskrnl.exe), it bypasses `EtwTiLogDriverObjectLoad`
 <br />
 ### Build example:
 Within the repository is preset an example that must be compiled using VisualStudio in combination